 Are Tattoos Portals for Evil Spirits?

 The Bible only mentions tattoos in that verse above.
 There are no other scriptures to suggest tattoos have anything to do with evil spirits or anything like that.
-Pagans may have gotten tattoos to worship idols or evil spirits, but that doesn’t mean tattoos will invite them or allow them to enter the body.
+Pagans may have gotten tattoos to worship idols or evil spirits, but that doesn’t mean tattoos will invite them or allow them to enter the body of an average person.

 I know a lot of people who have tattoos, and they haven’t been possessed yet.
 I also know that the Bible does talk about evil spirits, and never does it say they were there because of a tattoo.
 In fact, Jesus even drives out some demons from a boy, so I doubt a young child would have had a tattoo.
 Therefore, pagans may have used tattoos in connection with idol ceremonies, but that doesn’t mean they are necessary for demons or spirits to use you.
 In fact, the Bible constant warns all of us to be on watch for Satan:

 Conclusion: Are Tattoos a Sin or Not?
 Should Christians Get Tattoos?

-The Bible makes it clear that God did not like the tattoo practices of the pagans, and forbids the Israelites to not do them.
+The Bible makes it clear that God did not like the tattoo practices of the pagans, and He forbids the Israelites to get them.
 Christians are called to be separate from the world, to be a Christ-like example in society, to be meek and humble, to love one another, and to honor God with our bodies and activities.
-There is no positive benefit that comes from tattoos, and it is not only risking sin, but there are other negative things that can arise (such as disease, pain, costs, etc.).
+There is no positive benefit that comes from tattoos, and it is not only engaging in worldly sin, but there are other negative things that can arise (such as disease, pain, costs, etc.).

 God’s word is clear on how Christians should conduct themselves, and that includes things like apparel, tattoos, and so forth.
 We are called to be holy, to dress modestly (1 Timothy 2:9), to be a better example to the world, and not to fit in with the world.
 Yes, we do have freedom in Christ, and we are under grace and not some set of laws.
 But God still has standards, and we are exhorted numerous times in the New Testament to conduct ourselves in a Godly way.